 So, it becomes more important than ever to plan and prepare for the unexpected, to be ready for anything.
 First responders and emergency managers know that the initial efforts, at the local level, are the very best chance we have to control and manage these situations.
 Coordinating the information and getting it out to those with the skills and willingness to stand in the face of disaster is the first and most critical step.
 These community heroes need communication tools that are practical, available and affordable.
 Using industry standard and readily available technologies like cell phones, tablets and mobile internet is one of the best ways to do this.
 Making sure these communication systems are usable, by regular people whose livings are not made in IT, is imperative.
 Letting our first responders do those things train for and giving them the tools to do it just makes sense.

-So, for this reason, and dozens more, products like EQ are becoming more important as more emergency managers and first responders come to rely on them.
-EQ provides two -way communication that can be applied to any contact list and can be as simple as sending a text.
+So, for this reason, and dozens more, products like EmQ are becoming more important as more emergency managers and first responders come to rely on them.
+EmQ is an emergency management software that provides two-way communication that can be applied to any contact list and can be as simple as sending a text.
 With simple actions that are intuitive for most people, they can alert qualified personnel about an ongoing situation.
 They can know immediately who can respond and when, allowing them to plan better and more efficiently for the task at hand.